5T33Z0/Clover-Crate/Graphics/README.md

 ## Load VBios
 Loads video bios from a file.
 It must be present in `EFI/CLOVER/OEM/xxx/ROM` or `EFI/CLOVER/ROM` and named `vendor_device.rom`, e.g. `1002_68d8.rom`.
 This sometimes makes sense if you use a patched Vbios.
 Since r3222, longer file names including sub-vendor and sub-revision are supported as well.
 For example `10de_0f00_1458_3544.rom`.

-This can also be used to inject device information of mobile Radeon cards into the system, if macOS cannot detec it.
-Clover will grab the Vbios from the legacy memory at address `0xc0000` injects it into the system and the mobile radeon turns on!
+This can also be used to inject device information of mobile Radeon cards into the system, if macOS cannot detect it.
+Clover will grab the VBios from the legacy memory at address `0xc0000` injects it into the system and the mobile radeon turns on!

 For computers with UEFI-only BIOS, there is no Vbios on the legacy address.
 Let's put it on file and wait for new solutions…